foureyes/csci-ga.1120-fall2017-001/slides/10/classes-objects.markdown

 ## String Representation of Objects

-In Python, by default, __an object's string representation is its class name followed by its id (for some impelemntation, this is just the object's address in memory)__.
+In Python, by default, __an object's string representation is its class name followed by its id (for some implementations, this is just the object's address in memory)__.

 If we want to override this string representation, we can create a _special method_ called <code>__str__</code>.
 The value that <code>__str__</code> returns will be used as the string representation of objects created from your class.